indexexchange/class-one-exchange-adapter/README.md

     * <u>Partner.RequestTypes.JSONP</u> -
         Use only JSONP for bid requests.

-Please also fill out the `bidTransformerConfigs` according to your module's bid response cpm format.
-Refer to the below [BidRoundingTransformer](#bidRounding) section for details on how the bidTransformer works.
-It is <b>crucial</b> that you fill this out correctly and output your bid in <b><u>CENTS</u></b>, otherwise all of your cpm values will be incorrectly formated (i.e. passing dollars instead of cents).

 ### Step 2: Generate Request URL (`class-one-exchange-htb.js`)
 This step is for crafting a bid request url given a specific set of parcels.